sigmacomputing/sigmaquickstarts/site/sigmaguides/src/05_2024_first_friday_features/05_2024_first_friday_features.md

 ## Administration
 Duration: 20

+### OAuth write access (Beta)
+Configure an OAuth connection with write access to leverage the benefits of OAuth permission management with Sigma’s write-access features, including input tables, warehouse views, workbook materializations, and CSV uploads.

+For more information, see [Configure OAuth with write access.](https://help.sigmacomputing.com/docs/configure-oauth-with-write-access)

 ### Organization translation files
 We have made it easier to serve Sigma users in your organization and consumers of embedded analytics with content in their preferred language.